gvikei/gvikei.github.io/_posts/2017-09-24-Fourth-Week.md

 1. My IR formula doesn't, and I have no idea why :'(
 2. An insane number of coding challenges to be completed
 3. Scheduling and doing interviews
-4. A 2500 word design doc and a completely blank API documentation.
+4. A 2500-word technical report and a completely blank API documentation.
 5. Readingssss

 Plan for next week